preetraval45/Supply-Chain-Intelligence/PROJECT_STORY.md

-# Global Supply Chain Intelligence Network - Project Story
+# Global Supply Chain Intelligence Network v2.0 - Developer Journey

-## 💡 Inspiration
+## 💡 How This Project Started

-The idea for this project came from watching the news about the 2021 Suez Canal blockage.
-A single ship, the Ever Given, got stuck and disrupted **$9.6 billion worth of trade per day**.
-I couldn't stop thinking: *What if we could predict this 24-72 hours earlier?*
+I was reading about the 2021 Suez Canal blockage when I had an idea that wouldn't leave me alone.
+A single ship, the Ever Given, disrupted **$9.6 billion worth of trade per day**.
+I kept thinking: *What if I could build a system that predicts these disruptions 24-72 hours before they happen?*

-The global supply chain is a $15 trillion industry, yet most companies still rely on reactive systems.
-They find out about disruptions when containers are already delayed, ports are congested, or ships are rerouted.
-By then, it's too late to minimize the damage.
+The global supply chain is a $15 trillion industry, yet most companies rely on reactive systems.
+They only find out about problems when containers are already delayed, ports are congested, or ships are rerouted.
+By that point, it's too late to minimize the damage.

-I wanted to build something that could **see disruptions before they happen** - a crystal ball for supply chain managers, powered by AI.
+I spent two weeks building an AI-powered prediction system - essentially a crystal ball for supply chain managers.
+Here's how I did it.

-## 🎯 What It Does
+## 🎯 What I Built

-The **Global Supply Chain Intelligence Network** is a multi-agent AI system that predicts supply chain disruptions 24-72 hours in advance by analyzing:
+I developed the **Global Supply Chain Intelligence Network** - a multi-agent AI system that predicts supply chain disruptions 24-72 hours in advance.
+The system analyzes:

 1. **Satellite Imagery** (processed with GPU acceleration)
 2. **IoT Sensor Data** (from ports, ships, and warehouses)